unimarkup/specification/markup/blocks/inserts/render-block-insert.md

   **Note:** If the renderer is not supported by the implementation, the content must be treated as plain text.

+- `sandbox` ...
+Set to `true` to exclude elements like headings from being added to the document section.

 **Note:** Implementations may allow additional attributes.